aplteam/Tester2/docs/Tester2-Reference.md

 If you now think, well, why not just call any function `Test_001` myself then imagine a situation when all your test cases depend on an INI file or the execution of `Initial` or both.
 That is exactly the advantage of `RunThese`: it carries out all these steps for you, and also executes the `Cleanup` function in case there is one.

+Also, the flow control function rely on the existence of certain variables which in turn require an instance of the `Tester2` class anyway.

 `RunThese` offers the following options:

 ```
 T.RunThese 1                   ⍝ Execute test cases 1 that do not belong to any group
 T.RunThese 'Group1'            ⍝ Execute all test cases belonging to Group1
 T.RunThese '~Group1'           ⍝ Execute all tests but those belonging to Group1 (without)
 T.RunThese 'Group1' (2 3)      ⍝ Execute test cases 2 & 3 of Group1
 T.RunThese 'Group1' 2 3        ⍝ Same as before
 T.RunThese 'Group1,Group2'     ⍝ Execute two groups
 T.RunThese 'Misc'              ⍝ Execute all test cases of the group "Misc"
 T.RunThese 'L*'                ⍝ Execute all test cases of all groups starting with "L"
+T.RunThese 'Group*,~Group_Foo' ⍝ Execute all groups named "Group*" but "Group_Foo"
 T.RunThese 'Group1_001'        ⍝ Executes just this test case
 T.RunThese 'Test_Group1_001'   ⍝ Same as before
 ```